-Trenching for installation of new water and wastewater lines would occur throughout the monument, including within the utility area adjacent the Superintendent's Residence, around the Administration Area, the entry plaza, the Parking Lot Tract and the Former Nursery site.
+Trenching for installation of new water and wastewater lines would occur throughout the monument, including within the utility area adjacent_near the Superintendent's Residence, around the Administration Area, the entry plaza, the Parking Lot Tract and the Former Nursery site.
 However, the earth disturbing activities would be monitored to avoid any impacts to archeological resources and known archeological sites would be avoided.
-With the implementation of the appropriate Avoidance and Mitigation Measures listed above, impacts to cultural resources from construction activities would be avoided or minimized.
+With the implementation of the appropriate Best Management Practices Avoidance and Mitigation Measures -listed above in Table 1, impacts to cultural resources from construction activities would be avoided or minimized.
 The trenching may reveal previously unidentified cultural resources which would be managed and recorded as required by the impact reduction measures.
 No adverse impacts are anticipated from this activity.